Simulation of a Medical Device

 The block labeled 'Samples' models the sample holding area.
 At simulation start, the reagents area is loaded with all the reagents.
 The cuvette area is loaded with cuvettes.
 The sample area is loaded with patient samples.

 'BioSampleAnalyzerData.xlsx' contains tests requested by patients.
 It contains these worksheets:

-- 'TestNames' - List of names for the regents.
+'TestNames' - List of names for the reagents.

 To view and interact with the model using animation, click the switch on the 'Animation Switch' block.
 Clicking the switch 'On' opens the 'Hematology Diagnostic Instrument' window.
 If you do not use model animation, the example runs until the end.

 The 'Hematology Diagnostic Instrument' Window Contains:

 Time - which displays elapsed time.